jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 ### `FLOOR_ENUM_VARINT`

-This encoding consists of a Base-128 variable-length unsigned integer that represents the bounded input signed integer minus the minimum value.
+This encoding consists of a Base-128 little-endian variable-length unsigned integer that represents the bounded input signed integer minus the minimum value.

 ### Options